Born of Bread: Development and release

 Born of Bread was created by WildArts, a four-person French Canadian independent development team.
 The game was the second by the studio after the 2017 title Helltown.
 Lead designer Nicolas La Marche stated that the studio set out to create a RPG for the first time and aimed to emulate Paper Mario: The Thousand Year Door as an exemplar of the genre.
 The studio focused on innovating on the formula of the genre, taking a more open-world structure to Paper Mario to encourage greater exploration.
 To achieve the resemblance, the developers merged two-dimensional and three-dimensional animation for the game's art style.
 Bread was focused on as a theme as a hook to create a protagonist with "versatile and interesting" abilities that could "interact with the environment" in clever ways.
 The game was creating using the UE4 Blueprints engine, and received an Epic Games grant as an Unreal Engine project.
 Born of Bread was showcased at the Microsoft ID@Xbox Fall Showcase in September 2022.
 A game demo was also released for Steam Next Fext in June 2023.
 The game was released on 5 December 2023.

 Reception

-Born of Bread received "mixed or average" reviews, according to review aggregator Metacritic.
+Born of Bread received "mixed or average" reviews, according to review aggregator platform Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 71% of critics.
 Comparing the game's visual presentation to Paper Mario: The Thousand Year Door, Rock Paper Shotgun praised the game's "colorful" graphics and "buoyant" music, but cautioned that players could differ on whether they enjoyed the humor.